grassLEE/grassLeeBlog/blog/2023/setting-the-html-table/index.md

     </tr>
 </table>
 ```
-Now we have clear header indicators for each of our rows, providing a clean, well formatted-- excellent for those utilizing Screan Readers and other such devices.
+Now we have clear header indicators for each of our rows, providing a clean, well formatted output-- excellent for those utilizing Screan Readers and other such devices.

 [Top](#setting-the-html-table)